doc-detective/doc-detective.github.io/tests/actions/runShell.md

 # runShell

-The `runShell` action runs a shell command or script on the local machine and evaluates the results. `runShell` is useful for extending the capabilities of Doc Detective to anything you can script.
+The `runShell` action runs a shell command or script on the local machine and evaluates the results, extending Doc Detective's testing capabilities to anything you can script.

 > For comprehensive options, see the [runShell](/reference/schemas/runShell) reference.